UBC-MDS/exploratory-data-viz/chapters/en/module5.md

 <exercise id="10" title="Transformations and Presentations">

 **Question 1**
-Which of the following arguments will exclude data from a plot?
+Which of the following arguments will exclude points from a plot?

 <choice id="1" >
 <opt text="<code>clip</code>"  correct="true">